 How do you care for climbing plants?

 Depending on the type(s) of climbing plants you’re growing will dictate how you care for your plants.

 Tendrils – They need horizontal support to grab onto, roughly ¼ inch in diameter.
 But, you can also use two-inch square netting.

-Passion Flowers or Passion vines - Mulch heavy in the winter for a good start for growing season.
+Passion Flowers or Passion vines – Mulch heavy in the winter for a good start for the growing season.
 They need partial to full sunlight and need lots of water so keep their roots moist, especially during flowering season.